 Is Sustainability the Same Thing as "Green"?

-Green City Program - The City is certified by the Florida Green Building Coalition (FGBC) as a Green Local Government at the Platinum level.
-The city of Dunedin has acheived the highest level of certification and percentage of points of any city to date.
+Green City Program The City is certified by the Florida Green Building Coalition (FGBC) as a Green Local Government at the Platinum level.
+The City of Dunedin has achieved the highest level of certification and percentage of points of any city to date.
 The FGBC Green Local Government Standard designates Green Cities and Green Counties for outstanding environmental stewardship.
 The standard focuses on improving environmental performance through mediums such as energy, water, air, land, and waste.
 The City maintains annual FGBC membership and continually works to acheive credits and initiatives identified in the FGBC program.
-Learn More.

-The city is now an EPA Energy Star partner and using their resources to analyze our energy and water consumption to find conservation opportunities.
+EPA Energy Star The City is now a partner and uses their resources to analyze our energy and water consumption to find conservation opportunities.
 There are many benefits to using energy efficient products, so remember to look for the Energy Star logo when shopping for home goods and appliances!

 Energy Efficiency and Conservation Block Grant Program

-The city has also joined the EPA WasteWise program to demonstrate our commitment to conserving natural resources and protecting the environment.
-By joining WasteWise, the city has agreed to develop goals in the areas of waste prevention, recycling, and buying or manufacturing recycled content product.
+EPA WasteWise The city has also joined this program to demonstrate our commitment to conserving natural resources and protecting the environment.
+By joining WasteWise, the City has agreed to develop goals in the areas of waste prevention, recycling, and buying or manufacturing recycled content product.
 By joining, we agree to track our results, and share our accomplishments with the program.
 To facilitate the implementation of waste reduction programs, WasteWise provides partners with guidance for establishing goals and tips for monitoring progress.

 The City of Dunedin Solid Waste Division has several programs and services to help you go green.
 Curbside and drop-off recycling is available to all residents.

 You can also find information about recycling electronics and chemicals.

 The City of Dunedin produces water for City residents and businesses using the Reverse Osmosis Water Treatment Facility.